We've tested the best adjustable dumbbells for weightlifting at home 2024

 What are the cons of adjustable dumbbells?

 Although adjustable dumbbells are a space-saving option compared to buying a range of fixed-load weights, they are still quite bulky.
-They combine several weights into a single unit, and tend to be circular rather than hexagonal, so may be harder to keep in place during floor exercises.
+They combine several weights into a single unit and tend to be circular rather than hexagonal, so may be harder to keep in place during floor exercises.

 Because of the extra weight compared to a set of fixed dumbbells, they're also not as easy to carry with you to the gym, workout space, or local park.
-But you can get around this by investing in a set with removeable weights plates, like the Amazon Basics set.
+But you can get around this by investing in a set with removable weights plates, like the Amazon Basics set.

 Should you buy one adjustable dumbbell or a pair?